Become a Resident Networker

 RNs will develop the fundamental skills necessary to contribute to high-performance teams.
 This is facilitated by persistent and positive collaboration with the Resident Life staff, RN team, and UTS Housing staff. - Communication skills

-RNs are exposed to a range of workplace standards which prepare them for graduate employment across any professional field, including; the benefits of a strong work ethic, ownership and investment in projects, the importance of demonstrating and maintaining confidentiality, boundaries between personal and professional attitudes, and, following proper protocol.. - Inclusivity and diversity
+RNs are exposed to a range of workplace standards that prepare them for graduate employment across any professional field, including the benefits of a strong work ethic, ownership and investment in projects, the importance of demonstrating and maintaining confidentiality, boundaries between personal and professional attitudes, and, following proper protocol. - Inclusivity and diversity

-RNs develop practical project management skills through leading events and team initiatives witch include proposals, budgeting and post-event debriefings.
+RNs develop practical project management skills through leading events, and team initiatives which include proposals, budgeting and post-event debriefings.

 Training & workshops